 Caledonia's potable water is supplied through an agreement with the City of Hamilton.
-The maximum day demand of the Caledonia/Cayuga water system is currently at 38% of the permitted maximum day volume under the Hamilton/Caledonia Water Servicing Agreement.
+The maximum day demand of the Caledonia/Cayuga water system (using the 95th percentile) is currently at 34% of the permitted maximum day volume under the Hamilton/Caledonia Water Servicing Agreement.
 Based on planning values identified within this report, available potable water supply for Caledonia is sufficient for meeting all of the approved developments water demands.
-Haldimand County will near its current water taking limit with the City of Hamilton around 2036.
-The City of Hamilton is aware of this, and there are no known challenges with increasing the limit within the agreement.
+It is anticipated that Haldimand County will near its current water taking limit with the City of Hamilton towards the end of the current planning horizon for Caledonia, around 2040.
+The City of Hamilton is aware of this, and there are no known challenges with increasing the water taking limit within the agreement at this time.

 Caledonia's wastewater is treated by the Caledonia Wastewater Treatment Plant.
 Based on the remaining available wastewater capacity and considering the planned and anticipated developments for the community as well an expected growth rate of 220 new residential units per year, additional wastewater capacity will be required by 2032 in order to continue to be able to allocate wastewater servicing capacity.
-As such, there is a capital project identified for a new wastewater treatment plant that includes a Municipal Class Environmental Assessment which is currently underway.
-The Environmental Assessment process will be completed by March 2024 with construction scheduled to start in late in 2027.
+As such, there is a capital project identified for a new wastewater treatment plant that includes a Municipal Class Environmental Assessment (MCEA) which is currently underway.
+The Environmental Assessment is ongoing with the last Public Information Centre being held November 19th, 2024.
+The MCEA and the process is anticipated to be completed by March 2025.
+Construction is slated to start in 2027 and be completed in 2029.